Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/Access-Based-Enumeration.md

 <a name="permissions"></a>
-## Set DFS Access Permissions
+## Set DFS View Permissions
 Now we will set explicit access permissions for each of the target folders within the DFS namespace.
-These permissions that we set here will have no impact on NTFS permissions for the actual share that the DFS target folders point to, only the target folder links themselves.
+These are the **view** permissions that we are assigning. **NFTS** permissions still control access for the actual share that the DFS target folders point to.
+Making these view permission changes will only affect the target folder links.

 Right-click a target folder in your DFS namespace and select **Properties**
 <img width="1059" height="898" alt="Screenshot from 2025-08-10 14-12-38" src="https://github.com/user-attachments/assets/8af7a55e-4c77-4b79-8a47-b553e26290c7" />